Small Business New Year’s Resolutions vs Goals

 Time Management Small Business Resolutions

 For entrepreneurs, one of the most important resources we have is time.
-You won’t know how much you have, you will always need more, and you’ll never have enough.
-So, how do you change what you do (or don’t do) to make better use of your time?
+You won’t know how much you have; you will always need more and never have enough.
+So, how do you change what you do (or don’t do) to use your time better?
 These are just a few ideas that have helped us in the past.

 Small Business Resolutions That Limit Distractions

 - I shall be social at set times

 - I can check email at set times

 Scheduling activities will help you be more productive.
 Notifications that appear on your screen will trigger your brain to think that you need to address it immediately and distract you from your work.
 They’ll also add to your stress levels as the brain will try to remind you that you still have something else to do.
 This often leads to the feeling of being pulled in many different directions.
 You don’t need to respond to everything immediately, sometimes not.